Engineering Insights

 • Memory leak — failing to return memory, which eventually results in memory exhaustion

-Concurrency and Parallelism Safety
+Concurrency and Thread-safety

 • Race conditions — when the outcome depends on the timing or order of execution.